MicrosoftEdge/WebView2Feedback/specs/ExecuteScriptWithResult.md

 [uuid(67E0B57B-1AC7-4395-9793-5E4EF9C4B7D9), object, pointer_default(unique)]
 interface ICoreWebView2_10 : ICoreWebView2_9 {

-  /// Allows you to execute JavaScript and receive the successful result as JSON or as a string, or in the case of an unhandled exception you can get the exception.
+  /// Allows you to execute JavaScript and receive the successful result as JSON or as a string,
-  /// if execution fails.
+  /// or in the case of an unhandled exception you can get the exception.
   HRESULT ExecuteScriptWithResult(
       [in] LPCWSTR javaScript,
       [in] ICoreWebView2ExecuteScriptWithResultCompletedHandler* handler);